 vii. list of the most significant papers of the applicant;

-viii. detailed description of the planned expenditures (i.e. equipment and consumables);
+viii. composition of the group that will carry out the proposed work and detailed description of the planned expenditures (i.e. equipment and consumables);

 In addition, a timetable (portrait orientation) of the experimental work to be carried out is to be set out on an extra page (not included in the ten page maximum).

 c.
 A statement from the Host Institution establishing that the applicant is employed in a salaried capacity and the duration of the contract with the Host Institution.